Bills get their shot to take down AFC East bully Patriots

 "More patient, more confident to stay in the pocket and go to the second guy, go to the third guy, come back to the checkdown; like any quarterback who's gained two or three years of experience."

-Allen could welcome the return of speedy wide receiver John Brown, who has missed two of the last three games with a knee injury.
-Allen (shoulder) and Brown were listed as full participants in Wednesday's practice, while defensive tackles Vernon Butler (groin) and Quinton Jefferson (knee), cornerback Cam Lewis (wrist), wide receiver Isaiah McKenzie (ankle), offensive guard Brian Winters (knee) and linebacker Matt Milano (pectoral) were listed as limited.
+Allen will welcome the return of speedy wide receiver John Brown, who was a full participant in practice this week after missing two of the last three games with a knee injury.
+Defensive tackles Vernon Butler (groin) and Quinton Jefferson (knee), cornerback Cam Lewis (wrist), safety Micah Hyde (concussion), offensive guard Brian Winters (knee) and linebacker Matt Milano (pectoral) were listed as questionable.

-Safety Micah Hyde (concussion), offensive guard Cody Ford (knee) and defensive end Jerry Hughes (foot) did not practice on Wednesday.
-Hughes earned AFC Defensive Player of the Week honors after recording two sacks, an interception and forcing a fumble against the Jets.
+Defensive end Jerry Hughes (foot), who is also questionable to play on Sunday, earned AFC Defensive Player of the Week honors after recording two sacks, an interception and forcing a fumble against the Jets.

 The victory padded Buffalo's lead atop the AFC East, however don't tell that to head coach Sean McDermott.